Sun Belt: Major cities

-The five largest metropolitan statistical areas are Los Angeles, Dallas, Houston, Miami, and Atlanta.
+The five largest metropolitan statistical areas are Los Angeles, Dallas, Houston, Atlanta, and Miami.
 The Los Angeles area is by far the largest, with over 13 million inhabitants as of 2012.
 The ten largest metropolitan statistical areas are found in California, Texas, Georgia, North Carolina, Florida, and Arizona.
 Additionally, the cross-border metropolitan areas of San Diego-Tijuana and El Paso–Juárez lie partially within the Sun Belt.
-Seven of the ten largest cities in the United States are located in the Sun Belt: Los Angeles (2), Houston (4), Phoenix (6), San Antonio (7), San Diego (8), Dallas (9), and San Jose (10).
-Los Angeles County has a veteran population of 270 462.
+Seven of the ten largest cities in the U.S. are located in the Sun Belt: Los Angeles (2), Houston (4), Phoenix (6), San Antonio (7), San Diego (8), Dallas (9), and San Jose (10).
+Los Angeles County has a veteran population of 270,462.